-I, Thomas S. Leatherbury, do hereby certify that the foregoing brief of amici and 32(a)(7)(B) because it contains 4,673 words, excluding the parts of the brief exempted by Fed.
+I, Thomas S. Leatherbury, do hereby certify that the foregoing brief of amici brief exempted by Fed.
 R. App.
-P. 32(f) and the Rules of this Court, as calculated by the word-processing system used to prepare the brief;
+P. 32(f) and the Rules of this Court, as calculated by the word-processing system used to prepare the brief; and

 1) Complies with the type-volume limitation of Fed.
 R. App.
-P. 29(a)(5)

-and
+P. 29(a)(5) and requirements of Federal Rules of Appellate Procedure 32(a)(5) and